 So, you have checked everything off of your moving checklist right down to picking up your moving vehicle.
 You got accepted to the new school or new job, secured your new home, successfully packed all of your belongings using our organizational methods for moving, and now it is moving day, go-time, where the rubber meets the road!
 But, with all the excitement, you failed to check the weather or maybe a storm develops out of nowhere.
-If this happens and you find yourself under gray clouds the morning of your move day, consider some of these tips in easing the stress of a rainy day move.
+If this happens and you find yourself under gray clouds the morning of your move day, consider some of these tips in easing the stress of a rainy day move, courtesy of your movers in Euless TX at Great White.

 Cover Your Floors